As a freelancer, independent contractor, or consultant, you have a variety of tax issues to consider—including ways to trim your tax bill.

 Although being a freelancer, consultant, or independent contractor provides a new set of tax issues to consider, it also offers you plenty of new ways to trim your tax bill.

-If you are paid $600 or more for your work for any individual client, you should receive a 1099-MISC from your customer.
-And, yes, the IRS gets a copy, too.
-Typically, you include Schedule C with your tax return to report the self-employed income – along with the deductions for your business expenses.
+If you are paid $600 or more for your work for any individual client, you should receive a 1099-NEC from your customer.
+If you receive payments through online payment services such as PayPal, you may also receive a form 1099-K. And, yes, the IRS gets a copy, too.
+Typically, you include Schedule C with your tax return to report the self-employed income—along with the deductions for your business expenses.